Tilorich/alx-system_engineering-devops/README.md

-This is a readme for the devops project
+This is a readme for the ALX system engineering devops project